 Everyone has gas-related symptoms occasionally.
 In most situations, this is a regular aspect of the body's functioning, and the symptoms subside quickly.
 Some individuals remark that they are always bloated.
 As previously stated, individuals are sometimes sensitive to typical stomach gas levels.
 Some disorders are linked to having more gas than usual in the stomach and intestinal tract:

 This is known as aerophagia.
 You could be swallowing air often or in large quantities without realising it.
 This is common among persons who are stressed.
 Gum chewing and smoking might worsen it.
 Typically, air taken in this manner goes down the oesophagus to the stomach.
+Swallowing air can often cause you to burp a lot, to find out more about burping and its link to cancer click here.

 The following foods are widely recognised for generating excessive wind in the gut: